Makhana-The Superfood.. Health Benefits of Fox Nut with recipes fasting and for everyday snacking or meals..

 The low sodium and fat content and high magnesium content makes these ideal for consumption by those suffering from heart diseases and cholesterol problems.
 These seeds are also known to have the anti-aging effects , repair the damaged proteins.(Source: various online resources)

-Makhana or Louts Seeds can be consumed not only during fasting days but also for everyday snacks.
+Makhana or Lotus Seeds can be consumed not only during fasting days but also for everyday meals and snacks.

-My kids love to have butter Makhana for evening snack that I roast in butter.
-It tastes just like butter popcorn to them.
-Instead of giving store-bought chips and cookies include makhana, puffed rice, mixed trails and flattened rice flakes in your kids diet for snacks and meals.
+My kids love to have butter roasted Makhana for evening snack.
+They say it tastes just like butter popcorn.
+Instead of giving store-bought chips and cookies include makhana, puffed rice, mixed trails and flattened rice flakes (poha chivda) in your kids diet for snacks and meals.

 One of the best ways to consume these humble seeds is by roasting these in very little ghee or oil and seasoning with salt(sendha namak/rock salt during fasting period).
-Shortly will be doing a separate post for the roasted makhana in different seasonings.
+Shortly will be doing a separate post for the roasted makhana in different seasonings, spicy, sweet, garlicky not only for fasting days but for everyday munching.

 Makhana Namkeen, a healthy mix of roasted makhana(fox nut/lotus seeds) with nuts like cashew nuts, raisins.